EENI Global Business School.

 A Doctorate in European Business that fits your schedule and helps you to get a better job.

-1. All the subjects offered are available in English;
+1. All the subjects offered are available in English

-2. Approximately 60% of the subjects are also available in French, Spanish and Portuguese;
+2. Approximately 60% of the subjects are also available in French, Spanish and Portuguese

-3. Thus, the Doctoral Student can perform this doctorate entirely in English (or French, Spanish or Portuguese);
+3. Thus, the Doctoral Student can perform this doctorate entirely in English (or French, Spanish or Portuguese)

-4. The student should have a sufficient level to study the subjects in these languages.
+4. The student should have a sufficient level to study the subjects in these languages

-Study, Course Master Doctorate in International Business in French Doctorat en Affaires en Europe Study Master Doctorate in International Business in Spanish Doctorado en Negocios en Europa Masters Foreign Trade in Portuguese Doutoramento em Negócios na Europa.
+Study Doctorate in International Business in French Doctorat en Affaires en Europe Study Master Doctorate in International Business in Spanish Doctorado en Negocios en Europa Masters Foreign Trade in Portuguese Doutoramento em Negócios na Europa.

 Structure - Online Doctorate in Business